thepixel-profiler/data-analysis-on-Spotify-Data/README.md

-# data-analysis-on-Spotify-Data
-Data Analysis and Visualization on Spotify Dataset, using Excel, Python, and Google Looker Studio.

 # Spotify Data Analysis

 This project analyzes a dataset of Spotify songs to understand various song attributes and identify trends in popularity.
 The analysis is performed using Python in a Jupyter Notebook environment, leveraging libraries like pandas, matplotlib, and seaborn.